This resource contains information for parents who have received a diagnosis or parents who have recently had a baby with Spina Bifida.

 What medical issues do people with SB encounter?

-People with SB face a number of medical issues to deal with throughout their lives.
-SB lesions need to be closed within 72 hours after birth) to prevent infection and further damage to the spinal cord.
+People with Spina Bifida can face a number of medical issues to deal with throughout their lives.
+Spina Bifida lesions need to be closed within 72 hours after birth to prevent infection and further damage to the spinal cord.
 If you’ve just received a Spina Bifida diagnosis, some of this information might be overwhelming.
 We encourage you to visit this page before you begin researching other health concerns and issues.

-Hydrocephalus is an excessive amount of spinal fluid (CSF) collecting in the ventricles of the brain.
+- Hydrocephalus is an excessive amount of spinal fluid (CSF) collecting in the ventricles of the brain.
 It occurs in approximately 80% of people with SB.
 Sometimes it occurs before birth, but most often it happens after the back has been closed.
 Hydrocephalus is usually treated by surgery to place a hollow tube, called a ventriculoperitoneal (VP) shunt, that transfers the fluid from the head to an empty space in the abdomen to prevent brain damage.
 (Please see the SBA’s info sheet on hydrocephalus and shunts for more information or visit the Hydrocephalus Association.)

 - Neurogenic bowel and bladder and are caused by damage to the nerves that control the function of the bladder and the bottom section of the bowel and anus.
 This might sound overwhelming, but in recent years, treatments have been developed which allow individuals to achieve varying levels of functional continence.
 We have many relevant resources that are made to make bowel and urologic management easier.

 After you find out you’re having a baby with SB, what are the next steps?